kubeshop/tracetest/docs/docs/getting-started/cli.md

 ### Windows
 Download one of the files from the latest tag, extract to your machine, and then [add the tracetest binary to your PATH variable](https://stackoverflow.com/a/41895179)

-## Install a Tracetest server for development with the CLI
+## Install a Tracetest Server for Development with the CLI

 This guide will help you get Tracetest running using the Tracetest CLI.